Skip to main content

 Summer Programs

 When school’s out for the summer, it can be even harder for your child to make friends.
 Fortunately, there are support groups for gifted teens that take place during school’s off-season to continue that sense of community.
-Here are two that Davidson Institute offers for this age group:
+The Davidson Institute offers four, 5-day residential, academic summer camp opportunities for students ages 8-13.
+Students have the opportunity to engage in academic exploration or dive deep into a specific topic through courses taught by Davidson Academy instructors.
+Being around like-minded individuals during breaks can help stimulate your child’s education while building meaningful relationships.

-If you don’t live in Reno, Nevada, there is still a wide variety of gifted summer programs out there, some of which hone in on particular topics of interest.
+There also are a wide variety of gifted summer programs available, some of which hone in on particular topics of interest.

 Comments